• About

 Although they were fun at the time, printed photos are basically useless now, unless they’re family heirlooms or hanging in a frame.
 But those are probably just 10% of your photo collection, right?
 What about the other 90%?
 They’re sitting in a box somewhere.
 But why?
 Why do we feel like we need to hold onto physical copies of photos?

 Here’s the deal.
 They’re clutter.
-Yes, your baby looked absolutely adorable in that frilly dress at the Christmas party.
+Yes, your baby looked absolutely adorable in that outfit at the Christmas party.
 But when was the last time you looked at that photo?
 A long, long time ago.
-And if you were to pack up that photo safely into storage, would you forget how adorable she was that day?
+And if you were to pack up that photo safely into storage, would you forget how adorable they were that day?
 Of course not.

 Related Post: Why You Can’t Seem To Keep Your Home Organized